bcgov/ssdtools/README.md

 fits <- ssd_fit_dists(ssdtools::boron_data)
 ```

-and can be quickly plotted using `autplot`
+and can be quickly plotted using `autoplot`

 ``` r
 library(tidyverse)